Note: Some parts of the Affordable Care Act ("Obamacare") are being changed

 visits to the doctor for things like routine checkups

-or vaccinations and some preventive
+or vaccinations and

-on how well the plan meets your needs.
+a decision based on how well the plan meets your needs.

 When Can I Start Using My Insurance?